If you are looking for a day trip from Boston with history and a lot of fun, a day trip from Boston to Salem is the answer.

 Visit The House of the Seven Gables

-When my oldest son and I came for a visit late one September, we were looking to experience Salem’s spookiness.
+When my oldest son (he was 12 at the time) and I came for a visit late one September, we were looking to experience Salem’s spookiness.
 If you want to see Salem at its spookiest, consider visiting at Halloween.